PeanutYC/Face-Mask-Detector/README.md

 `python train.py --dataset dataset`

-I trained it with 10 epochs only, but you may further training it by modifying the variables
+I trained it with 10 epochs only, but you may further training it by modifying the variables in the code.

 ### To test the model
 In the terminal console, type

 `python test.py --image "YOUR IMAGE PATH"`

-Please change the name according to your image path
+Please change the name according to your image path.

 P/S This model can be further improved.